Hardware Interrupts

 }

-We use the initialize function to perform the PIC initialization.
-Like the ChainedPics::new function, this function is also unsafe because it can cause undefined behavior if the PIC is misconfigured.
+function, this function is also unsafe because it can cause undefined behavior if the PIC is misconfigured.

-If all goes well, we should continue to see the “It did not crash” message when executing cargo run.
+If all goes well, we should continue to see the “It did not crash” message when executing cargo run

 🔗Enabling Interrupts